14 FAQs About Chemotherapy for Ovarian Cancer

 14. What kind of follow-up care do I need?

 Your oncologist will monitor your progress at each chemotherapy appointment.
-After the successful completion of chemotherapy, you usually will see your oncologist every three months for the first year, every four months for the second year, and then every six months for the following three years.
+After the successful completion of chemotherapy, you usually will see your oncologist every 2-4 months for the first two years, every 3-6 months for the next three years, and then once a year after that.